 - If you feel the need to eat more, do that now.
 Your body’s nutritional demands are much higher during a twin pregnancy – particularly as multiple babies’ absorb even more of your essential vitamins and minerals like iron, calcium and magnesium.
 Eating first thing in the morning and more frequently throughout the day are good habits to help you stave off quick-fix cravings induced by low blood sugar and make more considered, healthier choices from the outset.

 - Advice is inconsistent regarding additional folic acid intake; I read around and decided to double my intake to 800mcg, but seek advice from your GP or midwives.

 - Where possible, include proteins and healthy fats in each meal to prioritise the heavyweight nutrients over less substantial filler foods.
 You’ll need all the energy you can get, so carbs still play a role too, but try to focus on unrefined carbs that will go the distance over quick fixes.
 Extra fibre from eating lots of veg and fruit will help reduce any unwanted ‘relaxing’ of the digestive tract thanks to the influx of relaxin, too!

 For more pre-natal wellness support, pick up your copy of Mind, Body, Bump today.
-And make sure to sign up to my newsletter if you haven’t already, as I will be adding an online course to support Mind, Body, Bumpers in the near future and you won’t want to miss it!
+And make sure to sign up to my newsletter if you haven’t already.
+I will preview an online course to support Mind, Body, Bumpers in the near future, and you won’t want to miss it!